Live Broadcast

 Composition of WEZENLA

 • The active ingredient is ustekinumab.
-Each vial contains 45mg of ustekinumab in 0.5ml.
+Each vial contains 45 mg of ustekinumab in 0.5 ml.

-Appearance of WEZENLA and contents of the pack
+Appearance of WEZENLA and Container Contents

 Amgen Technology (Ireland) UC,